jiaen-p/fullstack-examples/README.md

 # full stack examples

-## The project is categorized by days:
+## The project is categorized by days

 - day 3 -   control flow
 - day 4 -   loops and data structures
 - day 5 -   arithmetic